Dusty-Gannon/sparse-model-forecasts/Simulations/README.md

 # Directory contents

--   `AIC_modelSelection.R`: Basic code to make a set of time series and do stepwise AIC based model selection on them *** maybe not needed any more

 -   `AICvsStanBatch.R`: Run a bunch of time series through AIC vs Horseshoe prior methods and recover the RMSE values, set up to run on an HPC